CoryMcCartan/birdie/cran-comments.md

 * This is a new release.

+* Automated checks may flag a broken URL to science.org.
+The URL actually works fine in a browser, but not at the command line with `curl -I -L`, where it returns a 403 error.

+* C++14 is a requirement in order to compile Stan models as well.

 * GNU make is a SystemRequirement in order to compile Stan models.

-* C++14 is a requirement in order to compile Stan models as well.

 * Examples are \dontrun{} in census_race_geo_table() since they require an API key and may take some time to run.